olvlvl/symfony-dependency-injection-proxy/README.md

 file_put_contents($containerFile, $dumper->dump());
 ```

 There you have it.
-We can use our container as usual and everything is awesome and cute.
+We can use our container as usual and everything is awesome.

 ### What if my lazy service implements multiple interfaces?

 The basic interface resolver will have a hard time figuring out which interface to implement if a service implements
 many.
-For instance, if a service was an instance of `ArrayObject` the following exception would be raised:
+For instance, if a service was an instance of `ArrayObject` the following exception would be thrown:

 ```
 Don't know which interface to choose from for ArrayObject: IteratorAggregate, Traversable, ArrayAccess, Serializable, Countable.